dzharii/awesome-elasticsearch/README.md

 * TODO: Put some good twitter accounts

 ## Tutorials
+* [Centralized Logging with Logstash and Kibana On Ubuntu 14.04](https://www.digitalocean.com/community/tutorial_series/centralized-logging-with-logstash-and-kibana-on-ubuntu-14-04) everything you need to now when you are creating your first Elasticsearch+Logstash+Kibana instance
 * [dwyl/learn-elasticsearch](https://github.com/dwyl/learn-elasticsearch) a getting started tutorial with a pack of valuable references
 * [Make Sense of your Logs: From Zero to Hero in less than an Hour! by Britta Weber](https://www.youtube.com/watch?v=8vgTBIoF8zs) demonstrates how you can build Elasticsearch + Logstash + Kibana stack to collect and discover your data